 No permit is required to own native or exotic venomous snakes in Arkansas.

 Under CONN.
 GEN. STAT. §26-40a and §26-55, it is illegal to possess potentially dangerous animals.
 However, venomous snakes are not listed under the law’s definition of ‘dangerous animal.’
-As such, you can apply for a permit to keep one, although it will most likely be denied.
+You can apply for a permit to keep one, although it will most likely be denied.

 In Florida, it is legal to own a venomous snake provided that you have a permit.
-Owners must have 1000 hours or more experience with venomous reptiles, and must also provide two reference letters from existing license holders.
-Here is a detailed post on the types of venomous snakes in Florida.
+Owners need 1000 hours+ experience with venomous reptiles, and must also provide two reference letters from existing license holders.

-Georgia’s odd laws concerning keeping snakes mean that it is illegal to keep non-venomous snakes like corn snakes, garter snakes and the like.
+Georgia’s odd laws concerning keeping snakes mean that it is illegal to keep nonvenomous snakes like corn snakes, garter snakes, etc.

-However, it’s perfectly legal to own venomous snakes like rattlesnakes and copperheads.
-That’s because they are classed as exotic venomous animals, for which you can acquire a permit, while nonvenomous species are specifically outlawed.
+However, it’s legal to own venomous snakes, like rattlesnakes and copperheads.
+They are classed as exotic venomous animals, for which you can acquire a permit, while nonvenomous species are outlawed.

 Under IDAHO ADMIN CODE §02.04.27, private possession of “deleterious” wild animals is forbidden without a permit.
 This includes venomous snakes.

 Under IOWA CODE ANN §717F.1-.13, it is illegal to possess or breed any “dangerous wild animal.”
-As defined specifically in the law, this includes any “…member of the family Elapidae, Viperidae, Crotalidae, Atractaspidae, or Hydrophidae which are venomous, including but not limited to cobras, mambas, coral snakes, kraits, adders, vipers, rattlesnakes, copperheads, pit vipers, keelbacks, cottonmouths, and sea snakes.”
+This includes any “…member of the family Elapidae, Viperidae, Crotalidae, Atractaspidae, or Hydrophidae which are venomous, including but not limited to cobras, mambas, coral snakes, kraits, adders, vipers, rattlesnakes, copperheads, pit vipers, keelbacks, cottonmouths, and sea snakes.”

 Under KAN.
 STAT.
 ANN §32-1301-32-1312, it is illegal to possess or breed any dangerous regulated animal.
 This includes venomous snakes.
 Only anybody licensed by the U.S. Department of Agriculture and hold a particular license is exempt, as are zoos, aquariums, and research institutions.